ros-navigation/navigation2/nav2_bringup/bringup/README.md

     - [Navigation 2 with SLAM](https://github.com/ros-planning/navigation2/blob/master/doc/use_cases/navigation_with_slam.md)

 * _Please note that currently, nav2_bringup works if you provide a map file.
 However, providing a map is not required to use Navigation2.
-Navigation2 can be configured to use the costpmaps to navigate in an area without using a map file_
+Navigation2 can be configured to use the costmaps to navigate in an area without using a map file_

 * Publish all the transforms from your robot from base_link to base_scan